cowtony/TexasHoldem/README.md

 ## TODO:

 - Implement metric to count winning rate or total chips won. (done 11/21)
-- Save and load the trainging result, so that human can play with a trained agent.
+- Save and load the trainging result, so that human can play with a trained agent. (done)